 12-7 pm; FREE.
 Veterans Park, Highlands

 This festival features local artists and crafters from across the state, as well as food, pumpkin and scarecrow contests, activities for kids and live entertainment.

 Elmer’s annual autumn fair offers live entertainment and children’s activities, as well as special deals from local crafters and restaurants.
-Also on tap are the annual Lew Zane Memorial Car Show and 5k and 1 mile fun run or walk.
+Also on tap is the annual car show.

-Allentown’s annual fall festival bills itself as “fun for the whole family” with handmade crafts, food, wine tastings, a craft beer garden, live music, activities for kids including a petting zoo, a Civil-War encampment and classic cars.
-Free parking and a shuttle will be available.
+Allentown’s annual fall festival has plenty of family fun to offer, with handmade crafts, food, wine tastings, a craft beer garden, live music, activities for kids including a petting zoo, and classic cars.
+Free parking and a shuttle are available.